pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 the user about the transfer.
 This can be quite annoying for a repo the size of PyPy with 600 merge requests and over 4000 issues.
 Issues transfered without a
 problem: the script properly retained the issue numbers.
-However the script does not convert the Mercurial hashes to git hashes, so the bare hashes in comments show up without a link to the commit.
+However the script does not convert the Mercurial hashes to Git hashes, so the bare hashes in comments show up without a link to the commit.
 Merge requests are more of a problem:

-- the Mercurial named branch "disappears" once it is merged, so a merge request to a merged branch does not find the target branch name in git.
+- the Mercurial named branch "disappears" once it is merged, so a merge request to a merged branch does not find the target branch name in Git.
 The conversion creates an issue instead with the label `gitlab merge request`
-- for some reason, the branches created by `git-remote-hg` are called `branches/XXX` and not `branch/XXX` as expected by gitlab.
+- for some reason, the branches created by `git-remote-hg` are called `branches/XXX` and not `branch/XXX` as expected by GitLab.
 This messes up the merge request/PR conversion.
 For some of the branches (open PRs and main target branches) I manually created additional branches without the `es`.
 The net result is that open merge requests became open PRs, merged merge requests